vishrut1997/SDN-MininetWiFi/README.md

 To create a linear topology with 3 stations and 3 stations, 3 access points, and a remote controller, use the following command:

 sudo mn --wifi --topo linear,3 --controller=remote

+To start the Ryu controller, use the following command:

+ryu-manager ryu.app.simple_switch_13

+To start the Pox controller, use the following command:

+./pox.py log.level --DEBUG forwarding.hub

+Use gnuplot to plot the graphs.
+A useful resource to learn Gnuplot is https://www.youtube.com/watch?v=lGhNL3azDRY&t=833s&ab_channel=WESHARE